Six

 What if I would like a revision?

-All tracks have revisions until LIM3 included in the price.
+All tracks have revisions until master #3 included in the price.
 Further revisions require a surcharge.
 New files provided to us after the work has been completed is to be charged an extra fee.
-Our work is so detail oriented that we can’t simply apply the same settings to an alltered mix.
+Our work is so detail oriented that we can’t simply apply the same settings to an altered mix.

 There is a mistake on our master.
 How do we solve this?